ENT specialist Singapore – What is Paediatric ENT?

 Picture of ear with middle ear effusion.
 This has resulted in hearing loss for the children.
 It can also be painful during a flight.

-The treatment of middle ear effusion is targeted at the nose with nasal sprays and a course of antibiotics.
+Treatment of middle ear effusion is targeted at the nose with nasal sprays and a course of antibiotics.
 No ear drops are necessary.
 This is because the correct way for the fluid to drain out of the middle ear is through the eustachian tube at the back of the nose.

 Picture of ear drum with pus noted.
 This child experienced fever with ear pain.
 It is important to treat this condition urgently as it the pus can sometimes burst through the ear drum resulting in a hole in the ear drum.